aholdahl/react-sample-project/README.md

 In App.css, enter the following:

     :root {
-        --primary-color: #00004d;
+        --primary-color: #5f9ea0;
-        --secondary-color: #531200;
+        --secondary-color: #3d6a6b;
         --primary-font: Century Gothic, sans-serif;
         --secondary-font: Garamond, serif;
-        --xs-breakpoint: 320px;
-        --sm-breakpoint: 480px;
-        --md-breakpoint: 720px;
-        --lg-breakpoint: 1080px;
-        --xl-breakpoint: 1620px;
     }

+    @supports (grid-area: auto){
-    {/* Smart Phones, approximately */}
+        /* Smart Phones, approximately */
-    @media only screen and (min-width: var(--xs-breakpoint)){}
+        @media only screen and (min-width: 320px){}
-    {/* Tablets, approximately */}
+        /* Tablets, approximately */
-    @media only screen and (min-width: var(--sm-breakpoint)){}
+        @media only screen and (min-width: 480px){}
-    {/* Laptops, approximately */}
+        /* Laptops, approximately */
-    @media only screen and (min-width: var(--md-breakpoint)){}
+        @media only screen and (min-width: 720px){}
-    {/* Desktops, approximately */}
+        /* Desktops, approximately */
-    @media only screen and (min-width: var(--lg-breakpoint)){}
+        @media only screen and (min-width: 1080px){}
-    {/* Televisions */}
+        /* Televisions */
-    @media only screen and (min-width: var(--xl-breakpoint)){}
+        @media only screen and (min-width: 1620px){}

-Assigning the breakpoints in :root allows for the modification of these breakpoints without hunting through the file.
+    }

 The breakpoints provided in this file are a template and should be modified to the various widths where the design stops looking good, as device sizes will vary widely and continue to change.
 Directly under :root, design for the smallest device imaginable.
 Within each of the lower brackets, add only the design aspects that need to be changed (typically, this involves display, alignment, and anything measured in px [font, width, height]).
 You will likely need to use classNames liberally to do this effectively.
+If css grid is not supported, the display will default to the mobile version.

 ## TESTING